Communication Sciences and Disorders

 About Melanie Lowry

 Melanie Lowry graduated from Harding University in 1995 and from the University of Arkansas for Medical Sciences in 1997.
 She joined the Harding faculty in 2008 with a background in medical speech pathology.
-Her expertise is in adult neurogenic communication disorders.
-She recently completed her Ph.D. from the University of Central Arkansas, University of Arkansas at Little Rock, and University of Arkansas Medical Sciences consortium.
+Her expertise is in adult neurogenic communication disorders, dysphagia, interprofessional education and practice.
+She completed her Ph.D. from the University of Central Arkansas, University of Arkansas at Little Rock, and University of Arkansas Medical Sciences consortium in 2012.

 About Alice Henton

 Alice Henton completed her undergraduate and graduate degrees at The University of Mississippi.
+Mrs. Henton has completed all coursework for her SLP.D. degree at Nova Southeastern University and is currently working on her dissertation.
 Her background is in public schools services, programs for children and adults with developmental disabilities, home-based early intervention, and university supervision.
 She began adjunct teaching and supervising at Harding University in 2010 and joined the faculty full time in 2013.

 About Tim Chance